apache/apex-site/src/md/verification.md

-# How to verify Apache Apex (incubating) release candidate builds
+# How to verify Apache Apex release candidate builds

 ## Prerequisites
 1. Download the KEYS file and import it.
 Verify that the key just imported is correct.